thorian93/ansible-role-common/README.md

 When managing DNS resolution with this role be aware of the following: On Ubuntu this role will remove the symlink on /etc/resolv.conf if it exists and replace it with a static file.
 The symlink originates in the `systemd-resolved` daemon.
 Managing that daemon is at least currently out of scope for this role.
 I know this not a beautiful solution but it works for me.
 If you know how to handle this better feel free to contact me or create a PR.

+## Known issues

+- Fedora 30: The dropping support for Python 2 in Fedora causes problems for Ansible.
+This can be fixed by setting the `ansible_python_interpreter` variable to the appropriate Python 3 binary.
+- **openSUSE Leap 15 and 42**: A missing dependency does not allow installation of a dependent tool.
+A workaround is in place but does not work properly.

 ## Requirements

 No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like: